Brazil 2026: 13 must-visit destinations, tips and ways to explore the country

 -

-Learn some basic Portuguese.
+Learn some basic Portuguese words and phrases.

 -

-Use ride apps in big cities.
+Use transportation apps in large cities.

 -